Generative Forests: Generative forests: models and data generation

 \section{Generative forests: models and data generation}

-\paragraph{Architecture} We first introduce the basic building block of our models, \textit{trees}. \begin{definition} A \textbf{tree} $\tree$ is a binary directed tree whose internal nodes are labeled with an observation variable and arcs are \emph{consistently} labeled with subsets of their tail node's variable domain. \end{definition} \textit{Consistency} is an important notion, linked to the generative model to which the tree belongs to.
-We shall define it formally after having introduced our generative models.
-Informally however, consistency postulates that the arcs' labels define a partition of the measure's support via a simple algorithm. \begin{definition} A \textbf{generative forest} (\geot), $\colorg$, is a set of trees, $\{\tree_t\}_{t=1}^T$, associated to measure $\colorr$. \end{definition} $\colorr$ is implicit in the notation.
-Figure \ref{fig:gf-1} shows an example of \geot.
-We now proceed to defining the notion of consistency appearing in Definition \ref{def-tree}.
-For any node $\node\in\nodeset(\tree)$ (the whole set of nodes of $\tree$, including leaves), we denote $\xxset{\node} \subseteq \mathcal{X}$ the \textit{support} of the node, which is $\mathcal{X}$ for the root and then is computed as follows otherwise for an internal node $\node$: starting with $\mathcal{X}$ at the root, we progressively update the support as we descend the tree, chopping off a feature's domain that is \textit{not} labelling an arc followed, until we reach $\node$.
-Then, a consistent labeling of arcs in a tree complies with one constraint: \begin{itemize} \item [\textbf{(C)}] for each internal node $\node$ and its left and right children $\leftchild{\node}, \rightchild{\node}$ (respectively), $\xxset{\node} = \xxset{\leftchild{\node}} \cup \xxset{\rightchild{\node}}$ and the measure of $\xxset{\leftchild{\node}} \cap \xxset{\rightchild{\node}}$ with respect to $\colorg$ is zero. \end{itemize} Hence, a single tree defines a recursive partition of $\mathcal{X}$ according to the splits induced by the inner nodes.
-Such is also the case for a set of trees, where \textit{intersections} of the supports of tuples of leaves (one for each tree) define the subsets:
+\textbf{Architecture} We first introduce the basic building block of our models, \textit{trees}. \negspace \begin{definition} A \textbf{tree} $\tree$ is a binary directed tree whose internal nodes are labeled with an observation variable and arcs are \emph{consistently} labeled with subsets of their tail node's variable domain. \end{definition} \bignegspace \textit{Consistency} is an important generative notion; informally, it postulates that the arcs' labels define a partition of the measure's support.
+To make this notion formal, we proceed need a key definition.
+For any node $\node\in\nodeset(\tree)$ (the whole set of nodes of $\tree$, including leaves), we denote $\xxset{\node} \subseteq \mathcal{X}$ the \textit{support} of the node.
+The root has $\xxset{\node} = \mathcal{X}$.
+To get $\xxset{\node}$ for any other node, we initialize it to $\mathcal{X}$ and then descend the tree from the root, progressively updating $\xxset{\node}$ by intersecting an arc's observation variable's domain in $\xxset{\node}$ with the sub-domain labelling the arc until we reach $\node$.
+Then, a labeling of arcs in a tree is \textit{consistent} iff it complies with one constraint \textbf{(C)}: \negspace \negspace \begin{itemize}[noitemsep,topsep=0pt] \item [\textbf{(C)}] for each internal node $\node$ and its left and right children $\leftchild{\node}, \rightchild{\node}$ (respectively), $\xxset{\node} = \xxset{\leftchild{\node}} \cup \xxset{\rightchild{\node}}$ and the measure of $\xxset{\leftchild{\node}} \cap \xxset{\rightchild{\node}}$ with respect to $\colorg$ is zero. \end{itemize} For example, the first split at the root of a tree is such that the union of the domains at the two arcs equals the domain of the feature labeling the split (see Figure \ref{fig:gf-1}).
+We define our generative models. \begin{definition} A \textbf{generative forest} (\geot), $\colorg$, is a set of trees, $\{\tree_t\}_{t=1}^T$, associated to measure $\colorr$ (implicit in notation). \end{definition} \bignegspace Figure \ref{fig:gf-1} shows an example of \geot.
+Following the consistency requirement, any single tree defines a recursive partition of $\mathcal{X}$ according to the splits induced by the inner nodes.
+Such is \textit{also} the case for a set of trees, where \textit{intersections} of the supports of tuples of leaves (1 for each tree) define the subsets: